syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Bubble color

-In heat map, defined with this tile type, the data points will be represented with same sized bubbles and the data value variations are represented with the bubble colors.
+In HeatMap, defined with this tile type, the data points will be represented with same sized bubbles and the data value variations are represented with the bubble colors.

 To represent the data points with variations in bubble colors, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **Color**.